luisantunesdeveloper/download-tester/README.md

 # download-tester
-## Multiple file downloader with repetitions and file auto-extensions
+## Remote file downloader/tester with repetitions and file download auto-extensions
 I did this tool because the available tools like curl are slow when doing something this:
 ```
 curl -s "http://google.com?[1-1000]"